mattparker/lamplighthelp/v0/9-2-0_Viewing_all_work_records.markdown

 __The context menu__

 The context menu for the table has a number of options: right-click on a row of the table or use the menu button to see these.
-Some will be disabled, depending on the {{work}} record and your permission level within the system..
+Some will be disabled, depending on the {{work}} record and your permission level within the system.

 ###### core module